 Engine oils with improved fuel economy properties (energy conserving) are currently available.
-If you use an energy conserving oil, be sure it meets the recommended Ford Specification, API service categories and SAE viscosity grades listed in the Lubricant and Maintenance Materials Specifications chart.
+If you use an energy conserving oil, be sure it meets the recommended Ford Specification, API service categories and SAE viscosity grades listed in the Lubricant Specifications chart later in this chapter.
 Some energy conserving oils do not meet the requirements necessary for your diesel engine.

 The use of correct oil viscosities for diesel engines is important for satisfactory operation.
-From the SAE viscosity grade chart following, determine which oil viscosity best suits the temperature range you expect to encounter for the next service interval.
+From the following SAE viscosity grade chart, determine which oil viscosity best suits the temperature range you expect to encounter for the next service interval.

-\15W-40 recommended for trailer towing.
+15W-40 recommended for trailer towing.